-Computers for the Medical Office is a foundation course for the medical office worker, providing the opportunity to improve keyboarding skills and speed, learn the basic operations of the computer, and gain skill in performing specialized computer operations for the medical office.
+This is a foundation course for the medical office worker, providing the opportunity to improve keyboarding skills and speed, learn the basic operations of the computer, and gain skill in performing specialized computer operations for the medical office.
 The student will produce a variety of medical documents according to conventional formatting style and assemble a portfolio of his/her production activities.